Skip to main content

 ◈ Definition and Background

-Have you ever heard of "Homma" in the world of K-pop?
-Homma is defined as a person who is an avid photographer to take pictures of K-pop idols not as a professional.
-This Homma is only discovered in the K-pop industry even among the pop culture and industries.
-It's such a unique existence, custom, and culture in the entertainment industry, in South Korea.
+Have you ever heard of homma” in the world of K-pop?
+A homma is defined as an avid photographer who takes pictures of K-pop idols, not as a professional.
+This homma is only discovered in K-pop, even among pop culture and industries.
+It’s such a unique existence, custom, and culture in the entertainment industry in South Korea.

-In addition, one of the biggest sources of income for K-pop idols' management companies is the fan meeting.
-This is so important for K-pop idols and their management companies because it has such strong sales power for fans among other star products and services including direct meetings and hangouts between the idols and fans.
+In addition, the fan meeting is one of the most significant sources of income for K-pop idols’ management companies.
+This is so important for K-pop idols and their management companies because it has such strong sales power for fans among other star products and services, including direct meetings and hangouts between the idols and fans.
 At this time, the activities of the Hommas radiate their existence, and their necessities have kicked the roof.

 ◈ The Gray Zone

-The management company of the K-pop idol group has the sole rights to the artists' publicity and trademarks.
-Therefore the company can legally prohibit the fans and fan communities from taking pictures or videos that the Homma or other fans have taken and using them in any type of usage without any of its permission, but they do not prohibit it.
-Sometimes despite the fan communities spontaneously making the goods of the idols for the members of the fanbase, the K-pop stars' companies do not act their legal rights to prohibit the activities of the fanbases a lot.
+The management company of the K-pop idol group has the sole rights to the artists’ publicity and trademarks.
+Therefore, the company can legally prohibit the fans and fan communities from taking pictures or videos that the Homma or other fans have taken and using them in any type of usage without any of its permission, but they do not prohibit it.
+Sometimes, despite the fan communities spontaneously making the goods of the idols for the members of the fanbase, the K-pop stars’ companies do not exercise their legal rights to prohibit the activities of the fanbases.

-Rather, instead of performing their legal rights such as publicity rights or trademark rights, there are a lot of cases in which companies admit Hommas' copyrights of the photography, furthermore, they have often purchased the pictures of Hommas and made and sold the K-pop artists' goods that the company made using by those pictures.
-It's some sort of beautiful collaboration with the stars and their passionate fans under authorized licensing.
+Rather, instead of performing their legal rights such as publicity rights or trademark rights, there are a lot of cases in which companies admit Hommas’ copyrights of the photography; furthermore, they have often purchased the pictures of Hommas and made and sold the K-pop artists’ goods that the company made using by those pictures.
+It’s a beautiful collaboration with the stars and their passionate fans under authorized licensing.
 Unless serious problems such as defamation, leak of personal information, illegal violations for others, etc., the companies tend not to give a fig for the voluntary activities of the fans.
-Having so many Hommas or fansites is their pride and the reference of popularity.
+Having so many Hommas or fansites is their pride and a reference to popularity.

 ◈ Importance of the Fandom Business